 Robot Applications to Ramp Up When COVID-19 Reality Stabilizes

-Speaking with the San Francisco Business Times, Kass Dawson, Head of Business Strategy, at SoftBank Robotics America, said demand for the company’s Whiz autonomous vacuum sweeper robot and humanoid robot Pepper is likely to increase in the future.
+Speaking with the San Francisco Business Times, Kass Dawson, Head of Business Strategy, at SoftBank Robotics America, said demand for the company’s Whiz commercial robot vacuum and humanoid robot Pepper is likely to increase in the future.